RevealBi/Documentation/en/datasources/oauth-2-oidc-user-authentication.md

 The following fields are mandatory:

-1.  **Name**: the name for your data source account.
-It will be displayed in the list of accounts (this is not a credential provided by the resource server).
+1.  **Default name** of the data source: Your data source name will be displayed in the list of accounts (this is not a credential provided by the resource server).
+You can change the name given by default to your preference by selecting the pencil icon.

+2.  the name for your data source account.
+It will be displayed in the list of accounts

-2.  **Authenticate Url**: The authenticate URL is usually in a format such as: <https://authorization-server.com/oauth2/authorize> (e.g.
+3.  **Authenticate Url**: The authenticate URL is usually in a format such as: <https://authorization-server.com/oauth2/authorize> (e.g.
     <https://login.microsoftonline.com/common/oauth2/authorize>).

-3.  **Token Url**: The format of the token url is similar to the one of the authenticate url (e.g.
+4.  **Token Url**: The format of the token url is similar to the one of the authenticate url (e.g.
     <https://login.microsoftonline.com/common/oauth2/token>).

-4.  **Client ID**: The Client ID is the identifier for your app (Reveal).
+5.  **Client ID**: The Client ID is the identifier for your app (Reveal).
 Its format is a random combination of symbols.
 You will receive a Client ID when you first register Reveal as an OAuth Client.